Azure/doAzureParallel/docs/22-parallelizing-cores.md

 # Parallelizing Cores

 Depending on the VM size you select, you may want your R code running on all the cores in each VM.
-To do this, we recommend nesting a Foreach loop using *doParallel* package inside the outer Foreach loop that uses doAzureParallel.
+To do this, we recommend nesting a *foreach* loop using *doParallel* package inside the outer *foreach* loop that uses doAzureParallel.

-The *doParallel* package can detect the number of cores on a computer and parallelizes each iteration of the foreach loop across those cores.
+The *doParallel* package can detect the number of cores on a computer and parallelizes each iteration of the *foreach* loop across those cores.
 Pairing this with the doAzureParallel package, we can schedule work to each core of each VM in the pool.

 ```R